makrai/notes/futrell-2501-linguists-stopped-worrying.md

     Multiblimp 1.0: A massively multilingual benchmark of ling minimal pairs. arXiv preprint arXiv:2504.02768
 * disagreement about
-  * how much language models capture more complex formal patterns (Vázquez Martínez+ 2023; Lan+ 2024; Someya+ 2024) or
+  * how much LMs capture more complex formal patterns (Vázquez Martínez+ 2023; Lan+ 2024; Someya+ 2024) or
   * to what extent they can be said to “understand” (Bender and Koller, 2020)
   * refer to things in the world